colin-mills/FIndAFan/README.md

 Once we have a decently sized search set, we can find restaurants and bars by direct mentions, tags, or even geo-location hot spots.

 #### Query Response
-This will take in a either raw data or a pre-formatted response and either post a response in Twitter or on our app.
+This will take in either a raw data or a pre-formatted response and post a response in Twitter or on our app.

 ### Sequence Diagram